Committed to sustainability — for more than 100 years

-- A recent study led by recent graduate Megan Kelville looked at scholarly productivity in the field of ecology.
-After adjusting for relative insitution size, the University of Montana ranks fifth out of the 316 institutions examined for scholarly productivity in influential ecology journals.
+- A study led by recent graduate Megan Kelville looked at scholarly productivity in the field of ecology.
+After adjusting for relative institution size, the University of Montana ranks fifth out of the 316 institutions examined for scholarly productivity in influential ecology journals.
 By these criteria, UM ecology faculty and their graduate students are leaders in ecological research across North America and rank among the most prestigious institutions in this field.
 Read more.

 - Our Wildlife Biology program is ranked #1 by Academic Analytics among programs in the U.S. and Canada.
 The ranking is based on faculty productivity, comparing UM wildlife biology faculty to their peers on publications, citations, research grants, and notable awards.
 Read more.

 The W.A.
 Franke College of Forestry & Conservation acknowledges that we are in the aboriginal territories of the Salish land and Kalispel people.
 We honor and appreciate that.

 Our college was founded in 1913, one of the first programs accredited by the Society of American Foresters.
 The college is respected nationally for the quality of its academic and research programs.
 We have educated some of the nation's finest natural resource managers.

 Research and outreach activities are administered through the Montana Forest and Conservation Experiment Station, a statewide agency of the Montana University System.
 The MFCES was founded in 1937 by the Montana Legislature and has since provided base funding for the college's active research program.